Institute for Advanced Study of Human Sexuality: Accreditation

-The institute was not accredited, but was approved by the California Bureau for Private Postsecondary Education (BPPE), which is not an accrediting agency.
+The institute was never accredited, but was approved from 2010 until shortly before its closure by the California Bureau for Private Postsecondary Education (BPPE).
+The BPPE was an anti-fraud agency focused on diploma mills in California, rather than an academic accrediting agency.

 Quackwatch identified the institute as a "Questionable Organization".
 In a 2014 news article about the institution, IASHS founder, Dr. Ted McIlvenna stated: "We don't take federal money and that's why we won't be accredited by the traditional state agencies.
 We don't want to be handcuffed as to what we can provide, say and do.
 We've been approached by accrediting bodies run by Mormons and Roman Catholics that wanted us to change our code of ethics to promote contraception and change our name to reflect 'family and marriage counseling' instead of sexuality.
 We won't do it."

 Activities

-In addition to its educational and archival mission, the institute engaged in various forms of outreach, including sex education to underserved teenagers in demographic areas at high risk for pregnancy.
+In addition to its educational and archival mission, the institute engaged in various forms of outreach, including sex education to under-served teenagers in demographic areas at high risk for pregnancy.
 Ted McIlvenna, president of the institute, favored a curriculum focusing on teaching teenagers techniques for "obtaining healthy, respectful relationships with their partners" rather than abstinence-only sex education.
 The institute produced safe sex books, videos, and assorted paraphernalia.
 The archives included hundreds of thousands of adult films, as well as documents tracing the development of sexology as a field of research and training, as well as educational materials.
 Collectively, these items comprised one of the most comprehensive sexological and erotological resource centers in the world.

-IASHS established the Erotic Heritage Museum in Las Vegas (in partnership with Harry Mohney), which displayed a revolving selection of films, sculptures and other forms of art at the Erotic Heritage Museum.The museum is presently owned and managed by Harry Mohney.
+IASHS established the Erotic Heritage Museum in Las Vegas (in partnership with Harry Mohney), which displayed a revolving selection of films, sculptures and other forms of art at the Erotic Heritage Museum.
+The museum is presently owned and managed by Harry Mohney.

 The institute favored open discussions of sexuality, including such issues as oral sex, masturbation, homosexuality, BDSM, informed consent, teen sex and pregnancy, as well as sex therapy.
 Roger Libby, adjunct professor, sex therapist, and author of The Naked Truth About Sex: A Guide to Intelligent Sexual Choices for Teenagers and Twentysomethings, encouraged the use of extensive pre-sex discussions to set parameters and establish comfort levels for sexual engagement.

 Charles Moser, chair of IASHS Department of Sexual Medicine, has argued that paraphilias and BDSM should be removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM).

+Bri Watson obtained the Erotic Archive of the Institute for Advanced Study of Human Sexuality.